luanpotter/shattered-wilds/docs/classes.md

 ### Ranged Warriors Feats

-Ranged Warriors focus on Dexterity, and thus are favored to use Light Melee or Ranged weapons (a bit of a misnomer if you decide to focus on Light Weapons, but I could not find a better name).
+Ranged Warriors focus on Dexterity, and thus are favored to use Light Melee or Ranged weapons (or both).

 * **Take Aim** (Level 3):
 * **Rapid Fire** (Level 3):